Board of Directors

-Tom became a director of Smith Micro in July 1995.
-From March 1999 to the present, he has served as the Executive Vice President of King Printing, Inc. From July 1996 to the March 1999, he was the Vice President of Operations of Complete Concepts, Ltd., a manufacturer and distributor of women’s accessories.
+Tom became a director of Smith Micro in July 1995, and has more than 30 years of experience in executive leadership roles.
+From March 1999 until his retirement in October 2021, he served as the Executive Vice President of King Printing, Inc. From July 1996 to the March 1999, he was the Vice President of Operations of Complete Concepts, Ltd., a manufacturer and distributor of women’s accessories.
 From November 1995 to July 1996, Tom was an independent management consultant specializing in corporate turnarounds.
-From February 1995 to November 1995, he served as the Chief Operating Officer of Laser Atlanta Optics, Inc. From 1985 to February 1995, he served in several senior management positions at Hayes, Inc., including Vice President of Operations and Business Development and as Chief Operating Officer and a member of the Board of Directors of Practical Peripherals, a Hayes subsidiary.
+From February 1995 to November 1995, he served as the Chief Operating Officer of Laser Atlanta Optics, Inc. From 1985 to February 1995, he served in several senior management positions at Hayes Microcomputer Products, Inc., including Vice President of Operations and Business Development and as Chief Operating Officer and a member of the Board of Directors of Practical Peripherals, a Hayes subsidiary.
 Prior to 1985, Tom was employed by Digital Equipment Corporation.
 He attended Boston University.

 Steve is the former president of Network Operations and Wholesale at Sprint, having had responsibility for Product, Technology Development, Network, Wholesale Operations, Value Added Services, Procurement & Real Estate and Digital.
 A proven leader and innovator in wireless technology, his expertise in wireless applications and Internet business models helped Sprint create a more open environment, enabling wireless data services for consumers, businesses and the machine to machine (M2M) markets.
 Steve joined the Sprint senior leadership team in May 2008.
 Prior to that, he was EVP of Infospace Mobile and upon the acquisition by Motricity, he was appointed President and COO.
 He has also held leadership positions including EVP of Operations at Terabeam, CIO at AT&T Wireless and GE Capital – a fleet services company, and Head of IT for International Operations at 3M Company.
 He graduated from the University of Western Ontario in Canada with a degree in Computer Science and Business and currently serves on the board of Syntonic Limited.